 Kirtans often take place in yoga studios, because yoga and kirtan are closely connected.
 The asana poses were created to help people develop the flexibility to sit while they meditated or chanted.
 So if you have trouble meditating, make sure you have stretched your body first!Most modern kirtans are non-denominational and welcome people of all backgrounds.
 Some are associated with religious groups so it pays to check out the organisers before you tag along.

-With a little luck, I’ll be posting the audio of a kirtan chant led by yours truly on this page soon, as well as a profile for Dave Stringer.
 Here’s some feedback from Dave on this article: “Your blog is awesome Sarah!
 Thanks so much!
 Your breakthrough was one of the highlights of the weekend.
 Big love, Dave.”
 Aw!
 I feel blessed.

 Dave Stringer’s website (he tours Australia annually)